 Arrhythmias can cause problems with contractions of the heart chambers by:

-- not allowing the chambers to fill with an adequate amount of blood, because an electrical signal is causing the heart to pump too fast.
+- Not allowing the ventricles (lower chambers) to fill with an adequate amount of blood, because an abnormal electrical signal is causing the heart to pump too fast.

-- not allowing a sufficient amount of blood to be pumped out to the body, because an electrical signal is causing the heart to pump too slowly or too irregularly.
+- Not allowing a sufficient amount of blood to be pumped out to the body, because an abnormal electrical signal is causing the heart to pump too slowly or too irregularly.

 In any of these situations, the heart may not be able to pump an adequate amount of blood to the body with each beat due to the arrhythmia's effects on the heart rate.
 The effects on the body are often the same, whether the heartbeat is too fast, too slow, or too irregular.

-The following are the most common symptoms of arrhythmia.
+The following are the most common symptoms of arrhythmias.
 However, each child may experience symptoms differently.
 Symptoms may include:

 The symptoms of arrhythmias may resemble other medical conditions or heart problems.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

-Another indication of an arrhythmia is a change in the electrocardiogram (EKG or ECG) pattern.
-However, EKG changes are not seen unless an EKG test is performed or a child is being monitored in the hospital or other facility.
-Because symptoms such as those listed above may indicate the presence of an arrhythmia, an EKG is commonly done on children with one or more of the symptoms.
+Another indication of an arrhythmia is a change in the electrocardiogram (ECG or EKG) pattern.
+However, ECG changes are not seen unless an ECG test is performed or a child is being monitored in the hospital or other facility.
+Because symptoms such as those listed above may indicate the presence of an arrhythmia, an ECG is commonly done on children with one or more of the symptoms.

 Click Image to Enlarge

-An electrical stimulus is generated by the sinus node (also called the sinoatrial node, or SA node), which is a small mass of specialized tissue located in the right atrium (right upper chamber) of the heart.
-The sinus node generates an electrical stimulus periodically (60-190 times per minute, depending on the age of the child and his/her activity level).
+An electrical stimulus is generated by the sinus node (also called the sinoatrial node, or SA node), which is a small mass of specialized tissue located in the right atrium (right upper chamber of the heart).
+The sinus node generates an electrical stimulus regularly (60 to 190 times per minute, depending on the age of the child and his or her activity level).
 This electrical stimulus travels down through the conduction pathways (similar to the way electricity flows through power lines from the power plant to your house) and causes the heart's lower chambers to contract and pump out blood.
 The right and left atria (the two upper chambers of the heart) are stimulated first and contract a short period of time before the right and left ventricles (the two lower chambers of the heart).

-Normally, as the electrical impulse moves through the heart, the heart contracts about 60 to 100 times a minute.
+Normally, at rest, as the electrical impulse moves through the heart, the heart contracts about 60 to 140 times a minute, depending on a child's age.
 Each contraction of the ventricles represents one heartbeat.
 The atria contract a fraction of a second before the ventricles so their blood empties into the ventricles before the ventricles contract.

 Under some conditions, almost all heart tissue is capable of starting a heartbeat, or becoming the "pacemaker," just like the sinus node.
-An arrhythmia may occur when:
+An arrhythmia (abnormal heartbeat) may occur when: